zentrocdot/artificial-intelligence-tools/python/README.md

 </p>
 <hr width="100%" size="2">

-<p align="justify">If you like what I present here, or if it helps you, or if it is useful, you are welcome to donate a small contribution or a cup of coffee.
-Or as you might say: Every TRON counts!
+<p align="justify">You can also donate me by some crypto coins.
+Or as one might say: Every TRON counts!
 Many thanks in advance! :smiley:</p>

 <pre>TQamF8Q3z63sVFWiXgn2pzpWyhkQJhRtW7            (TRON)
 DMh7EXf7XbibFFsqaAetdQQ77Zb5TVCXiX            (DOGE)